dufourc1/dufourc1/README.md

 ### Hi there 👋

+- 🔭  Currently working on networks
+- 💬  Interested in machine learning and deep learning applied to biology
+- ☕  Surviving mostly on caffeine

 <!--
 **dufourc1/dufourc1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.